Releases: Expanded View

 What's In The East Passyunk & Pennsport Neighborhoods?

-Restaurants, Shops, Bars & Cafes In & Around South Philly’s East Passyunk Avenue & Pennsport Neighborhoods
+Restaurants, Shops, Bars & Coffee Shops In The East Passyunk & Pennsport Neighborhoods

 Just a few steps east is Pennsport, a neighborhood bordered by the Delaware River to the east, 4th Street to the west, Washington Avenue to the north and Snyder Avenue to the south, though the borders are subject to debate.
-An area home to Mummers’ clubhouses (note: Be there on New Year’s Day) and historically blue-collar families, Pennsport is experiencing the beginnings of its own revitalization, thanks to a newly upgraded park, a farmers’ market and healthy lineup of new bars, coffee shops and restaurants.
-With young residents moving in every day, businesses that have been around for decades are getting well-deserved recognition and an expanding clientele.
+An area home to Mummers’ clubhouses (note: Be there on New Year’s Day) and historically blue-collar families, Pennsport is experiencing the beginnings of its own revitalization, complete with a healthy lineup of new bars, coffee shops and restaurants.

 EAST PASSYUNK AVENUE:

 Those coming from Center City can walk (30 minutes from City Hall), take a cab or hop on the subway.
 For the underground option, people take the Broad Street Line, which runs north and south along Broad Street, south to the Tasker/Morris or Snyder stations, depending on the destination.
 Bus devotees can take the Route 23 option, which rides south on 12th Street and crosses Passyunk Avenue.

 Eat & Drink:

 - Adobe Cafe – This Southwest-style, vegetarian-friendly abode features house-made sangria, generous happy hour specials and karaoke every Saturday night.
 Sports enthusiasts practically get a front-row seat to the game from any spot at the U-shaped bar.
 1919 E. Passyunk Avenue, (215) 551-2243, adobecafephilly.com